74hcnklULDuids89/minibatch-ipfp/README.md

     ```bash
     docker build --no-cache -t tu-matching-gpu .
     ```
+    or if you use vscode you can build image using vscode devcontainer.

 3. Run the container utilizing your GPU (ensure your Docker setup supports `--gpus` flag):
     ```bash